-Applications for the Spring 2019 course were due at 12:00pm on 12/14/18.
 The application is competitive, and applicants are more likely to be selected if they submit strong, thoughtful responses to the free response questions and have previous volunteer experience with us.
-Spring 2019 Course Policies can be downloaded from our website (Membership > Documents).
+Fall 2020 Course Policies can be downloaded from our website (Membership > Documents).

 There are no prerequisites to taking this course